Is it safe for my students to use?

 What can I see about my students' activity?

 The analytics show you student issues and achievements at an individual level, and class-level progression across your cohort.
+Learning check-ins give you baseline progression data when students first engage with a new subject.
 During a lesson, you can use Live mode to see themes in real time — who's doing well, who's struggling, and where your attention is needed.
+The Safety Centre surfaces wellbeing patterns that may warrant a check-in.
 This helps you target your support rather than trying to check every screen.

 Does this replace me as a teacher?